OkciD/PC_Building_Simulator/cocos2d/docs/CODING_STYLE.md

 When defining a function, parameter order is: inputs, then outputs.

 Parameters to C/C++ functions are either input to the function, output from the function, or both.
 Input parameters are usually `values` or `const references`, while output and input/output parameters will be `non-const pointers` .
 When ordering function parameters, put all input-only parameters before any output parameters.
-In particular, do not add new parameters to the end of the function just because they are new; place new input-only parameters before the output parameters.
+In particular, do not add new parameters to the end of the function just because they are new; position new input-only parameters before the output parameters.

 This is not a hard-and-fast rule.
 Parameters that are both input and output (often classes/structs) muddy the waters, and, as always, consistency with related functions may require you to bend the rule.